MikronT/AdVirC/readme.md

 *If you have ads, third-party programs or your computer live your life, we may be able to help you.*

 - We can not guarantee 100% treatment.
 We must "catch" the virus, and only after the research the virus enters the database.
 It takes time.
+- We are not responsible for any damage to your computer.
+Everything that removes the utility is considered to be viral and adware.
+If you need it, download again. *We are not responsible for any lost files or data.*
+- Utility is in Pre-Alpha-period, so there may be false positives and program errors.
+You must be patient.
+- It is my hobby, not work.